OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 assessment tools exist, but are designed for one-off clinical use.

-Longitudinal, self-deployable, embouchure-specific monitoring,
+Longitudinal, self-deployable, embouchure-specific documentation,

 referenced to each player’s own baseline, has not been